A categorical proof of the Carath\'eodory extension theorem: Extensions of transformations

-Under even more conditions, we can guarantee the existence of extensions of strict transformations.
-Let $T_1$ be the monad on $[H,G]_l^\Sigma$ as described above and let $T_2$ be the monad on $[F,G]_l^\Sigma$. \begin{prop} Suppose $-\circ \iota$ is a strict morphism of monads $([H,G]_l^\Sigma,T_1)\to ([F,G]_l^\Sigma,T_2)$.
-Then $-\circ \iota$ induces an order-preserving map $([H,G]_l^\Sigma)^{T_1}\to ([F,G]_l^\Sigma)^{T_2}$ and this map has a right adjoint.
-Moreover, if right extensions of lax $\Sigma$-transformations along $\iota$ are proper (resp. objectwise), then so are right extensions of algebras along $\iota$. \end{prop} \begin{proof} Since $-\circ \iota$ is a morphism of monads, it induces an order-preserving map between the algebras.
-Furthermore, we have the following commutative square By the adjoint lifting theorem in \cite{johnstone}, the right adjoint of $-\circ \iota: [H,G]_l^\Sigma\to [F,G]_l^\Sigma$ can be lifted to a right adjoint of the algebras.
+Moreover, if right extensions of $\Sigma$-natural lax transformations along $\iota$ are proper (resp. objectwise), then so are right extensions of algebras along $\iota$. \end{prop} \begin{proof} It follows from the hypothesis that the following square commutes.
+By the adjoint lifting theorem in \cite{johnstone}, the right adjoint of $-\circ \iota: [H,G]_l^\Sigma\to [F,G]_l^\Sigma$ can be lifted to a right adjoint of the algebras.
 Because the left adjoints commute, so do the right adjoints.
-It follows that properness and objectwiseness are inherited from the extensions of lax $\Sigma$-transformations. \end{proof} Applying this to the case that the strictness condition holds, immediately gives us the following corollary. \begin{cor} Suppose that $(F,G,\Sigma)$ and $(H,G,\Sigma)$ satisfy the strictness condition and that $\overline{\lambda}\circ \iota = \overline{\lambda\circ \iota}$ for all $\lambda \in [H,G]_l$.
+It follows that properness and objectwiseness are inherited from the extensions of $\Sigma$-natural lax transformations. \end{proof} Applying this to the case that the strictness condition holds, immediately gives us the following corollary. \begin{cor} Suppose that $(F,G,\Sigma)$ and $(H,G,\Sigma)$ satisfy the strictness condition and that $\overline{\lambda}\circ \iota = \overline{\lambda\circ \iota}$ for all $\lambda \in [H,G]_l$.
 Then, $[H,G]_s\xrightarrow{-\circ \iota}[F,G]_s$ has a right adjoint.
-Moreover, if right extensions of lax transformations along $\iota$ are proper (resp. objectwise), then so are right extensions of strict transformation along $\iota$. \end{cor}
+Moreover, if right extensions of lax transformations along $\iota$ are proper (resp. objectwise), then so are right extensions of strict transformations along $\iota$. \end{cor}

-Again, there are dual results of Proposition \ref{3.7} and Corollary \ref{3.8} for left extensions of strict transormations.
+Again, there are dual results of Proposition \ref{3.7} and Corollary \ref{3.8} for left extensions of strict transformations.

 In general, the existence and properties of left and right extensions are not connected.
 We can for example have that right extensions don't exist, but left extensions do and are well-behaved.
 However, we do have the following connection between left and right extensions of strict transformations. \begin{prop} Suppose that $[H,G]_s\xrightarrow{-\circ \iota}[F,G]_s$ has a left and a right adjoint.
 Then, left extensions along $\iota$ are proper if and only if right extensions along $\iota$ are proper. \end{prop} \begin{proof} Let $\tau\in [F,G]_s$.
 By the universal property of extensions, we have $(\mathrm{Ran}_\iota \tau)_A \leq \mathrm{Ran}_{\iota_A}\tau_A$ and $\mathrm{Lan}_{\iota_A} \tau_A \leq (\mathrm{Lan}_{\iota}\tau)_A$ for all $A\in \ob\mathcal{C}$.
 We have the following inequalities for all $A\in \ob\mathcal{C}$: Suppose that left extensions along $\iota$ are proper, i.e. $\mathrm{Lan}_\iota\tau\circ \iota = \tau$.
 By the universal property of right extensions, it follows that Therefore $\tau=\mathrm{Lan}_\iota\tau\circ \iota = \mathrm{Ran}_\iota\tau\circ \iota$.